RangeShifter/RangeShiftR-pkg/CONTRIBUTING.md

 ### Issues and bugs

 Issues should be used for reporting technical problems and bugs with the R package or suggest improvements e.g. in the documentation.
-Questions regarding the application and settings of the RangeShiftR should be asked in the [discussion forum](https://github.com/RangeShifter/RangeshiftR-tutorials/discussions).
+General and more conceptual questions regarding the application and settings of RangeShifter parameters should be asked in the [discussion forum](https://github.com/RangeShifter/RangeshiftR-tutorials/discussions) and answered by the broader RangeShifter community.

 #### Create a new issue

-If you encounter a technical problem, find a bug in the RangeShiftR package or would like to suggest an improvement to the package, please search if [a related issue already exists](https://github.com/RangeShifter/RangeShiftR-package-dev/issues).
+If you encounter a technical problem, find a bug related to the RangeShiftR package or would like to suggest an improvement to the R package, please search if [a related issue already exists](https://github.com/RangeShifter/RangeShiftR-package-dev/issues).
 If you can't find a related issue, you can open a new issue using a relevant [issue form](https://github.com/RangeShifter/RangeShiftR-package-dev/issues/new/choose).
 To propose a bug fix (thank you!!), please create and work on your own branch or fork, from either `main` or `develop` (preferred), and open a pull request when your fix is ready to be merged into the original branch.

-The RangeShiftR maintainer and development team will take care of opened issues.
-However, feel free to scan through [existing issues](https://github.com/RangeShifter/RangeShiftR-package-dev/issues) and leave comments.
+As a prerequisite for merging, please ensure that your version passes status check (that is, RangeShifter can still build and run as intended).
+This can be seen in the Actions panel for every commit and at the bottom of the pull request.*

+*Will be adapted for the R package before going public.

+Maintainers will review the pull request, possibly request changes, and eventually integrate the bug fix into the RangeShiftR package.

 ### New feature

 Do you have an idea of a new feature in the RangeShiftR package that should be integrated and is of use for other RangeShiftR users?
-Please get in touch with the RangeShifter development team directly (rangeshiftr@uni-potsdam.de (*or other mail?*) to discuss a collaboration.
+Please get in touch with the RangeShifter development team directly (rangeshiftr@uni-potsdam.de) to discuss a collaboration.

+⚠️ We advise to contact the developer team as early as possible if you plan on implementing a new feature of the R package interface.
+This could prevent simultaneous development of the same feature and coordinate potential joint development.

 Alternatively*, proceed as with the bug fix above: create your own branch _from `develop`_ and work from there, and submit a pull request when your new features are ready to join the core code.
 We recommend that you update your branch regularly to new changes on `develop` (using `git merge develop`) to reduce the risk of merge conflicts or your version getting out-of-touch in the late stages of development.